 here.

-Except for these built-in types the class-type string
+Except for these built-in types the class-type string is available

 for handling character strings.
-The datatypes bool
+The datatypes bool, and wchar_t are

-covered in the following sections, the datatype string
+covered in the following sections, the datatype string is covered in

 chapter 5.
 Note that recent versions of C may also have adopted

-some of these newer data types (notably bool
+some of these newer data types (notably bool and wchar_t).

 Traditionally, however, C doesn't support them, hence they are mentioned